-As CEO of Tourism Nova Scotia, Michele Saran is focused on establishing strong relationships with industry stakeholders, making research-based decisions, and leveraging local, regional, and national partnership opportunities to support and grow Nova Scotia’s tourism economy.
+As CEO of Tourism Nova Scotia, Michele Saran is focused on establishing strong relationships with industry stakeholders, understanding global best practices, making research-based decisions, and leveraging national, regional and local partnership opportunities to grow Nova Scotia’s tourism economy.

 Since joining Tourism Nova Scotia in 2016, Michele has overseen the development of its export-focused strategic plan Driving Export Revenue, helped reshape the Business Development unit to provide sector-specific supports, worked to utilize a proactive communications approach across the organization, and led her team to several national awards for exceptional work in product development and media relations.